-Gone are the days of the simple cleanse, tone and moisturise routine.
+Gone are the days of the simple cleanse, tone, and moisturize routine.
 Now your bathroom can look more like dermatologist's office than ever before, and as a skincare enthusiast, I'm all for it.
 Of course, there are some things that are best left to the professionals, but if you want to start derma-rolling or dermaplaning, then StackedSkincare is for you.

 I have been using the whole StackedSkincare routine for six weeks now.
-To be totally honest, I am still using my regular cleansers (I switch between the Elemis Superfood Facial Wash (£25); Kiehl's Clearly Corrective Brightening and Exfoliating Daily Cleanser (£27); and Avene Cleanance Gel Cleanser (£11) and I am layering Augustinus Bader The Cream (£205) over the serum if my skin feels like it needs a little extra nourishment.
-Besides those products, my routine has been purely StackedSkincare for the whole 43 days.
+To be totally honest, I am still using my regular cleansers (I switch between the Elemis Superfood Facial Wash ($25); Kiehl's Clearly Corrective Brightening and Exfoliating Daily Cleanser ($32); and Avene Cleanance Gel Cleanser ($20) and I am layering Augustinus Bader The Cream ($265) over the serum if my skin feels like it needs a little extra nourishment.
+Besides those products, my routine has been purely StackedSkincare for a whole 43 days.

 I've been dermaplaning for a while now, but I had been using those little eyebrow trimmers you get on Amazon.
 This is in a different league.
 It makes light work of peach fuzz; you can see the dead skin cells just gliding right off.

 I know—a lip peel might sound a little extra.
 That was actually my first thought upon eyeing up this small rollerball.
 It's actually genius for anyone who suffers from dry lips, as it's formulated with natural fruit extracts that gently dissolve those pesky dry patches.
 Oh, and there's also a touch of mushroom extract that helps infuse your lips with hydration.
 It also gets bonus points for doubling as a lip primer—simply roll a little on to prep your lips before you apply your favorite gloss or lipstick.